Klimt Villa Vienna

 INTRODUCTION TO THE HISTORY OF THE KLIMT VILLA (AT 6 PM, AT 7 PM AND AT 8 PM)

-A brief introduction to the history of the Klimt Villa and the special exhibition ‘Klimt lost’.
+A brief introduction to the history of the Klimt Villa and the special exhibition ‘Klimt Lost’.